Mixing in Heterogeneous Media Across Spatial and Temporal Scales: From Local Non-Equilibrium to Anomalous Chemical Transport and Dynamic Uncertainty

 Natural and engineered media are in general heterogeneous across scales ranging from the pore to regional and global scales.
 Spatial heterogeneity and temporal fluctuations are key players for the understanding of the dynamics of flow, transport and reaction processes from pore to regional scale.

 The heterogeneity impact on transport has traditionally been quantified in terms of dispersion coefficients.
-From pore to Darcy-scale, this refers to hydrodynamic disper- sion, from Darcy to regional scale, macrodispersion.
-Dispersion quantifies the impact of sub-scale velocity fluctuations on solute transport, in analogy to Brownian motion, in which molecular scale thermal fluctuations of particle velocities, are quantified through a diffusion coefficient.
+From pore to Darcy-scale, this refers to hydrodynamic dispersion, from Darcy to regional scale, macrodispersion.
+Dispersion quantifies the impact of sub-scale velocity fluctuations on solute transport, in analogy to Brownian motion, in which micro scale thermal fluctuations of particle velocities are quantified through a diffusion coefficient.
 However, it has been ubiquitously found that the dispersion concept in general does not provide a realistic description for transport, mixing and reaction processes in heterogeneous media.

 The phenomena and processes related to spatial heterogeneity can be seen in the context of mixing.

 - Mixing may be described as a process that homogenizes a heterogeneous distribution, blends different waters, decreases maximum concentrations and reduces the entropy of a concentration distribution.
 In heterogeneous media, mixing is driven by flow heterogeneity (see Figure 1), which can be seen as analogous to stirring action.
 In general, it cannot be described by a constant dispersion coefficient.